 STRUCTURAL_PARSE |

-2 CFR 200.302 (Financial Management) | Data integrity & completeness | WAL entry with record_hash, schema drift signature |
+2 CFR §200.302 (financial management) | Data integrity & completeness | WAL entry with record_hash, schema-drift signature |

 SEMANTIC_VALIDATION |

-FASB ASC 958-605 (Revenue Recognition) | Accurate cost allocation & budget alignment | Quarantine queue snapshot, validation rule ID |
+2 CFR §200.302(b)(3) (records identifying source/application of funds) | Accurate cost allocation & budget alignment | Quarantine snapshot, validation_rule_id |

 COMPLIANCE_RULE |